apioo/fusio-docs/docs/backend/api/operation.md

 ### Name

 The name of the operation.
 It is recommended to use a namespace to separate your operations with dots into logical units i.e. `my.namespace.getAll` or `my.namespace.update`.
-The generated client SDK will also reflect this namespace i.e `client.my().namespace().getAll()` or `client.my().namespace().update()`.
+The generated client SDK will also reflect this namespace i.e.
+`client.my().namespace().getAll()` or `client.my().namespace().update()`.

 ### Scopes